 - 1. Contributions are tax-deductible on your federal tax return.
 Some states do not recognize FSA contributions as a deduction.
-Consult a qualified tax adviser for advice - 2.
+Consult a qualified tax adviser for advice. - 2.
 Assuming 22% federal income tax and 7.65% FICA.
 Results and amount will vary depending on your particular circumstances.

-Flexible spending accounts (FSAs) and dependent care assistance programs (DCAPs) (collectively, "Employer-Sponsored Plans") are administered on behalf of your plan sponsor by Optum Financial, Inc. ("Optum Financial") and are subject to eligibility and restrictions.
+Flexible spending accounts (FSAs), dependent care assistance programs (DCAPs), health reimbursement arrangements (HRAs), Commuter and Parking Benefits, Tuition Assistance Plans, Adoption Assistance Plans, Surrogacy Assistance Plans, Wellness Benefits, and Lifestyle Accounts (collectively, "Employer-Sponsored Plans") are administered on behalf of your plan sponsor by Optum Financial, Inc. or ConnectYourCare, LLC, and are subject to eligibility and restrictions.
 Employer-Sponsored Plans are not individually owned and amounts available under the Employer-Sponsored Plan are not FDIC insured.

-This communication is not intended as legal or tax advice.
-Federal and state laws and regulations are subject to change.
-Please contact a legal or tax professional for advice on eligibility, tax treatment, and restrictions.
+This communication is not intended as tax or legal advice.
+Consult a legal or tax professional for advice on eligibility, tax treatment, and restrictions.
 Please contact your plan administrator with questions about enrollment or plan restrictions.

-© 2022 Optum, Inc. All rights reserved.
-WF6996442 221385-072022 OHC
+© 2024 Optum, Inc. All rights reserved.
+WF13591531 321300-042024 OHC